ajay-dhangar/algo/docs/Document_Query using LlamaIndex/README (1).md

+---
+id: document-query-llamaindex
+title: Document Query System with LlamaIndex and LLM Integration
+sidebar_label: Document Query
+sidebar_position: 2
+description: A system to query documents using LlamaIndex and integrate it with large language models.
+tags: [LlamaIndex, LLM, Document Query, LangChain]
+---

 # 📖 Document Query System with LlamaIndex and LLM Integration 🚀

 Welcome to the **Document Query System** project!
 This repository demonstrates how to use **LlamaIndex** along with a **Vector Store** and **Large Language Models (LLMs)** to perform efficient document retrieval and query generation using PDF files or web pages. 📑✨